 - The Pancake House: a million choices for pancakes, dishes are huge so you should be hungry going there: www.pannukakkutalo.fi

 - The Panorama Restaurant is located in a slope sided hotel.
 We had burgers there while watching people ski and enjoyed the panoramic view.
 Did this on the last day and we are glad we went up there: Panorama Restaurant

 Well you are all set now.
-Just remember: Finnland is not the cheapest country for vacation so safe up because it’s soooo worth it.0 No time to comment?
+Just remember: Finnland is not the cheapest country for vacation so safe up because it’s soooo worth it.0 Click and leave a ❤︎ if there is no time to comment.